What do you want to cultivate?

 The world works by the seeds that you plant, water, and tend.
 What you tend in your own heart and the world around you is what will grow. ~ Jack Kornfield

-I believe my role as a clinician is to provide a safe space, honoring you with respect, nonjudgment, and compassion along your unique journey.
-Our time spent together will be collaborative and creative where you are the trusted expert in your life, and I a guide to assist you in achieving your desired goals.
+I strive to provide a safe space, honoring you with respect, nonjudgment, and compassion along your unique journey.
+Our time together will be collaborative and creative, where you are the trusted expert in your life, and I am a guide to assist you in achieving your desired goals.

 Approach